 Lily O’Shea (b.
 1997) is an artist and writer based in Cork concerned with political questions surrounding the contemporary labourer.
 Lily’s work utilizes performance, sculpture, and text to expand on the materiality of precarity while foregrounding various anxieties endured by the modern-day worker.

-Lily is currently a graduate resident at 126 Artist-Run Gallery, Galway, an associate member of Sample-Studios, Cork, graduate resident at Backwater Artists Group, Cork, and recently completed a desk research residency at The Guesthouse Project, Cork.
-Recent group exhibitions include; a passive house, a publication initiated by Cork based curator Ali O’Shea involving artists Fiona Kelly, Dori O’Connell, Mary O’Leary and Lily O’Shea (2020); Rhetoric Degree Showcase, Crawford College of Art and Design, Cork, Ireland (2020); Villa the End, Berlin Gallery Weekend, Charlottenburg, Germany (2019).
-Recent writing include; ‘Laggard’, a text featured on The Paper website, The Paper, (2021); ‘Collaborative Survival in Precarious Times’, a text featured in Hypertext (Issue 06), Bloomers Magazine, (2020).
+Lily is currently an associate member of Sample-Studios, Cork, graduate resident at Backwater Artists Group, Cork, and recently completed a two-month residency at 126 Artist-Run Gallery, Galway (2021), and a desk research residency at The Guesthouse Project, Cork (2020).
+Recent solo exhibitions include slow puncture, Sample-studios, curated by Ali O’Shea, Lord Mayor’s Pavilion, Sep 17th – Oct 2nd, Cork (2021).
+Group exhibitions include; MART Annual Awards Show, Dublin (2021); a passive house, a publication initiated by Cork based curator Ali O’Shea involving artists Fiona Kelly, Dori O’Connell, Mary O’Leary and Lily O’Shea (2020); Rhetoric Degree Showcase, Crawford College of Art and Design, Cork, Ireland (2020); Villa the End, Berlin Gallery Weekend, Charlottenburg, Germany (2019).
+Recent writing include; ‘foggy’ a text featured on The Paper website, The Paper, (September 2021); ‘Laggard’, a text featured on The Paper website, The Paper, (March 2021); ‘Collaborative Survival in Precarious Times’, a text featured in Hypertext (Issue 06), Bloomers Magazine, (November 2020).